na-stewart/ULibSync/README.md

  * !syncbans: synchronizes local ban data to the MySQL database.
  * !syncusers: synchronizes local users to the MySQL database.
+ * !syncgroups: synchronizes local groups to the MySQL database.

 <!-- CONTRIBUTING -->
 ## Contributing